Hatch Chile Peppers

 How Many Types of Hatch Peppers Are There?

 There are many varieties of Hatch Peppers.
 Here is a list of some of the most popular:

-Most Hatch chili peppers are about a third as hot as a typical jalapeno pepper, or they can be about as hot as your typical jalapeno.
-Because there are different types of chili peppers that can be categorized as Hatch Chili Peppers, there heat ranges can vary from a fairly mild 1,000 Scoville Heat Units (SHU) to around 8,000 SHU.
+Most Hatch peppers are about a third as hot as a typical jalapeno pepper, or they can be about as hot as your typical jalapeno.
+Because there are different types of chili peppers that can be categorized as Hatch Chile Peppers, there heat levels can vary from a fairly mild 1,000 Scoville Heat Units (SHU) to around 8,000 SHU.
 Learn more about the Scoville Scale Here.